 you are considering the purchase of a Spring Floor for gymnastics,

 cheer, or martial arts, there is some basic information

-you need to know to make sense of the terminology you will
+you need to know to make sense of the assembly processes and terminology you will

 find.
 A great place to start is studying the diagram to

 Most spring floors are composed of some combination of four separate